jplee2/ds_module_1_excel/README.md

 # Bootcamp Homework for Module 1 - Excel

-For this project, I analyzed a dataset of kickstarter projects.
+For this assignment, I analyzed a dataset of kickstarter projects.

 I demonstrated the basics of data cleaning by changing the formats of several date columns, creating two new category columns using the TEXTSPLIT function, and by making a new column that calculated the percent funded for projects.
 I then applied conditional formatting to help make the raw datasheet more readable.